 Each participant is registered at Ecce Homo Convent in a single room with a small en suite bathroom (shower, sink and toilet).
 Twin share must be pre-arranged with the registrar.

 On overnight excursions participants are registered in twin-share rooms.
-For an additional cost, single rooms are available.
-This must be pre-arranged with the registrar.
+For an additional cost, single rooms are sometimes available.
+This must be pre-arranged with the registrar at least 1 month before the start of the program.

 Bed linens and towels are provided.
 Face cloths and toiletries are not supplied.